BuildingRobotics/okta-jwt-verifier-python/README.md

 loop.run_until_complete(main())
 ```

-It is possible to verify signature if JWK is provided (no async requests):
+It is possible to verify signature if JWK is provided (no requests):
 ```py
 from okta_jwt_verifier import JWTVerifier